 Her films have almost all received international prizes, among them: The Bapst Brothers (Prize of the Mission of Ethnographic Inheritance, 8th International Account of Ethnographic Film, Musée de l’Homme, Paris, 1989) Armand Rouiller, Sledge-maker (Stella di Gibellina Prize, Italy – “Golden Devil” and Special SSR Prize at the International Alpine Film Festival, 1987) – two films of a series on Wood Crafts – as well as full length movies like A Peasant Chronicle in Gruyère (Honor Award at the Munich Festival, 1991 and Chicago International’s Gold Hugo Award, 1991), and Diary from Rivesaltes 1941-42 (Best Swiss Documentary, 1998), released in France in the autumn of 1997.

-Jacqueline Veuve has produced over 50 films, mainly in Switzerland - sometimes in France or in the US - shown in a number of international festivals. filming and describing her country with scant nostalgia through its army, its farmers, its wine growers, its craftspeople, the Salvation Army, and of course, its women.
-This filmmaker has become one of the most important producers of Swiss documentaries.
+Jacqueline Veuve produced over 50 films, mainly in Switzerland – sometimes in France or in the US – shown in a number of international festivals. filming and describing her country with scant nostalgia through its army, its farmers, its wine growers, its craftspeople, the Salvation Army, and of course, its women.
+This filmmaker became one of the most important producers of Swiss documentaries.

 “Jean Rouch in Conversation with Jacqueline Veuve”, Film Comment, Fall/Winter 1967